 let Now = now(); (range TimeGenerated from ago(14d) to Now-1d step 1d | extend Count = 0 | union isfuzzy=true ( DeviceEvents | summarize Count = count() by bin_at(TimeGenerated, 1d, Now) ) | summarize Count=max(Count) by bin_at(TimeGenerated, 1d, Now) | sort by TimeGenerated | project Value = iff(isnull(Count), 0, Count), Time = TimeGenerated, Legend = "Events") | render timechart

-In the Next steps tab, you will find a few sample queries that have been included.
-You can run them on the spot, or modify and save them.
+In the Next steps tab, you’ll find some useful workbooks, sample queries, and analytics rule templates that have been included.
+You can run them on the spot or modify and save them.

-In this document, you learned how to get raw event data from Microsoft Defender for Endpoint into Azure Sentinel, using the Microsoft 365 Defender connector.
-To learn more about Azure Sentinel, see the following articles:
+In this document, you learned how to integrate Microsoft 365 Defender incidents, and advanced hunting event data from Microsoft Defender for Endpoint and Defender for Office 365, into Microsoft Sentinel, using the Microsoft 365 Defender connector.
+To learn more about Microsoft Sentinel, see the following articles:

 - Learn how to get visibility into your data, and potential threats.

-- Get started detecting threats with Azure Sentinel.
+- Get started detecting threats with Microsoft Sentinel.